2022-2023 Undergraduate & Graduate Catalog

 Requirements for Licensure in Law Enforcement

-The School of Criminal Justice at Grand Valley State University operates a Michigan Commission on Law Enforcement Standards (MCOLES) approved Police Academy during the summer months.
+The School of Criminology, Criminal Justice, and Legal Studies at Grand Valley State University operates a Michigan Commission on Law Enforcement Standards (MCOLES) approved Police Academy during the summer months.
 The program leads to eligibility for law enforcement licensing in Michigan.
 The courses taken in this program can also be used for graduation.
 Non-Grand Valley students who meet the MCOLES minimum eligibility requirements may apply.
 The Grand Valley Police Academy has a proven reputation for excellence.
 Entry is extremely competitive and is not guaranteed.
 Those wishing to apply will be required to pass the MCOLES pre-enrollment Reading and Writing and Physical Fitness tests and meet the minimum state employment standards as part of the application process.
 Grand Valley State University students may apply for the academy during their senior year.
 Non-Grand Valley students must possess at least an associate degree prior to the start date of the academy.
 Application packets will be available on our website (gvsu.edu/cj/policeacademy) during the yearly application process.
 MCOLES requirements can be found at mcoles.org under the Licensure and Professional Development section.

 Eligibility for the MPBTP requires that a candidate must have performed as a military police officer (in any branch of the U.S. Military) for a minimum of 2,080 hours in a specified law enforcement MOS, have satisfactorily completed military police training at a federal service school, possess an honorable discharge or be currently serving, and not be separated from employment in a specified law enforcement MOS for more than five years.